Anne de Montmorency, 1st Duke of Montmorency: Raising ransom

-The Constable was distraught to learn of the escape from French captivity of the hertog van Aarschot (duke of Aarschot).
+The Constable was distraught to learn of the escape from French captivity of the duke of Aarschot.
 Not only a violation of his word of honour, Montmorency had hoped that Aarschot's ransom would constitute the majority of the sum that would see his son released from Imperial captivity.
 An event which had not yet happened due to continued negotiations over the size of the ransom.
 Montmorency and Henri threatened to void the truce if an agreeable ransom was not agreed.
 The Venetian ambassador recognised this as a bluff, as the captivity of his son had brought Montmorency to the peace table in the first place.
 Montmorency would opine that he was aware the Imperials were preparing for war, but that they would find the French ready to meet them on the field.
 With Montmorency for war, Lorraine advocated peace, arguing that they could not disrupt the peace of 'Christendom'.
 When a truce of 50,000 écus was finally set for his son's ransom on 25 July 1556, Montmorency reverted to his pacific posture.